smithy-lang/smithy/docs/source/1.0/spec/core/traits.rst

          - Description
        * - name
          - ``string``
-         - List of shape IDs that protocol implementations MUST understand in order to successfully use the protocol.
-Each shape MUST exist and MUST be a trait.
-Code generators SHOULD ensure that they support each listed trait.

-By default, ``put`` lifecycle operations are assumed to both create and replace an existing resource.
-Some APIs, however, do not support this behavior and require that a resource is first deleted before it can be replaced.

-For example, this is the behavior of Amazon DynamoDB's CreateTable_ operation.
-The "Table" resource identifier, "TableName", is provided by the client, making it appropriate to model in Smithy as a ``put`` lifecycle operation.
-However, ``UpdateTable`` is used to update a table and attempting to call ``CreateTable`` on a table that already exists will return an error.
+         - Name of the resource property to bind the member to.

+By default, top-level input or output shape members are bound to the resource property with the same name.
+In situations where this isn't possible, this trait can be used to specify which property the member is bound to.

+   .. admonition:: Note
+    :class: tip

+    This trait should only be used for legacy services to maintain backwards compatibility with existing API input and output structures, while enabling Smithy's resource property modeling and validation.

 .. tabs::

     .. code-tab:: smithy

-        @noReplace
-        resource Table {
+        resource Forecast {
-            put: CreateTable
+            properties: { chanceOfRain: Float }
+            read: GetForecast
         }

-        @idempotent
+        @readonly
-        operation CreateTable {
+        operation GetForecast {
-            // ...
+           output: GetForecastOutput
         }

+        structure GetForecastOutput {
+            @property(name: "chanceOfRain")
+            howLikelyToRain: Float
+        }

     .. code-tab:: json

         {
-            "smithy": "1.0",
+            "smithy": "2.0",
             "shapes": {
-                "smithy.example#Table": {
+                "smithy.example#Forecast": {
                     "type": "resource",
-                    "put": {
+                    "read": {
-                        "target": "smithy.example#CreateTable"
+                        "target": "smithy.example#GetForecast"
+                    }
                 },
+                "smithy.example#GetForecast": {
+                    "type": "operation",
+                    "input": {
+                        "target": "smithy.api#Unit"
+                    },
+                    "output": {
+                        "target": "smithy.example#GetForecastOutput"
+                    },
                     "traits": {
-                        "smithy.api#noReplace": {}
+                        "smithy.api#readonly": {}
                     }
                 },
-                "smithy.example#CreateTable": {
+                "smithy.example#GetForecastOutput": {
-                    "type": "operation",
+                    "type": "structure",
+                    "members": {
+                        "howLikelyToRain": {
+                            "target": "smithy.api#Float",
                             "traits": {
-                        "smithy.api#idempotent": {}
+                                "smithy.api#property": {
+                                    "name": "chanceOfRain"
                                 }
                             }
                         }
                     }
+                }
+            }
+        }

-.. smithy-trait:: smithy.api#property
+.. smithy-trait:: smithy.api#references
-.. _property-trait:
+.. _references-trait:

 --------------------
 ``references`` trait